panzerdp/dmitripavlutin.com/posts/158-ts-function-overloading/index.md

 ## 3. Method overloading

-In the previous examples the function overloading was applied to a regular function.
+In the previous examples, function overloading was applied to a regular function.
 But you can overload methods too!

 During method overloading, both the overload signatures and implementation signature are now a part of the class.